ya55en/py-linux-traffic-control/README.rst

 and then give it to ltc.py as a value to the `--ingress` switch::

  # ./ltc.py tc -cvi eth0 --ingress ifb0 -dc tcp:8080-8088:256kbit:7%

-This is because ifb0 has been created for you the first time, and if you still keep using 'setup', another ifb device will be created --  ifb1, then ifb2, etc. etc. Giving ifb0 to --ingress causes the tool to reuse ifb0.

 Note that you cannot setup egress and ingress controll within the same command.
 (We may think on supporting this in the future, though.)